-5.4.44 For dealing with unauthorised releases or breaches of existing SSSI consents, consult the enforcement operating manual in the usual way and contact enforcement@naturalengland.org.uk for further advice.
+5.4.45 For dealing with unauthorised releases or breaches of existing SSSI consents, staff should contact Natural England's enforcement team for further advice.

-5.5 Evaluating licence applications to release gamebirds within 500m of a European Site
+5.5 Evaluating or advising on licence applications to release gamebirds within 500m of a European Site (SACs and SPAs)

 - 5.5.1 The findings of the Evidence Review have highlighted that it can be just as important to regulate the large-scale releasing of gamebirds adjacent to a Protected Site as within it.
-To date there have been no statutory restriction on the number of birds that can be released close to a Protected Site and there have been cases where high intensity releases of gamebirds around a site (some in excess of 10,000 birds) has triggered enforcement action.
+To date there have been no statutory restriction on the number of - Page 32 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England birds that can be released close to a Protected Site and there have been cases where high intensity releases of gamebirds around a site (some in excess of 10,000 birds) have caused damage to the designated and supporting habitats within an adjacent Protected Sites, triggering an intervention and enforcement action.
 This has now been recognised by the new interim licensing regime established by Defra in 2021 which covers areas immediately adjacent to European Sites (SACs and SPAs).
-Note that this interim licensing regime does not apply to areas around SSSI only sites. - 5.5.2 There is no requirement to seek a Natural England SSSI consent for proposals taking place outside of a European Site or SSSI boundary.
-However, Defra's General Gamebird Licence includes a zone 500m wide around each European Site.
-Where its terms and conditions cannot be complied with, a person wishing to release pheasants and red-legged partridge within the 500m buffer area may apply to Natural England for an Individual Licence.
-Natural England must assess that application in the usual way and, because the proposal might pose a credible risk to adjacent European Sites, a Habitats Regulations assessment (HRA) must be undertaken of what is being proposed to inform the decision on that application. - 5.5.3 Within the proposed 500 metre buffer zone around each site, there is likely to be less risk of direct damage to the habitats within adjacent European Sites but still some risk of adverse effects arising from either the potential dispersal and congregation of high numbers of birds released close to the site, or indirectly as a result of the management of release pens and birds within this zone.
-The protective controls and supporting recommendations that Defra's General Licence puts in place within this buffer zone are intended to generally manage this risk. - 5.5.4 The assessment of a gamebird licence application will be similar to any consideration of any other licence or SSSI notice.
+Note that this interim licensing regime does not apply to areas around SSSI - only European Sites.

+- 5.5.2 There is no requirement to seek a Natural England SSSI consent for proposals taking place outside of a European Site or SSSI boundary.
+However, Defra's General Gamebird Licences includes a zone 500m wide around each European Site.
+Where the terms and conditions of the General Licence are either not applicable or cannot be complied with, a person wishing to release pheasants and red-legged partridge within the 500m buffer area may apply for an Individual Licence (either Defra or Natural England will act as the licensing authority depending on the circumstances).
+The licensing authority must assess that application in the usual way and because the proposal might pose a credible risk to adjacent European Sites, a Habitats Regulations assessment (HRA) must be undertaken of what is being proposed to inform the decision on that application. - 5.5.3 Within the proposed 500 metre buffer zone around each site, there is likely to be less risk of direct damage to the habitats within adjacent European Sites.
+Whilst it is not the intention of this measure to prevent all game birds from moving into a site there is still some risk of adverse effects arising from either the potential dispersal and congregation of high numbers of birds released close to the site, or indirectly as a result of the management of release pens and birds within this zone.
+The protective controls and supporting recommendations that Defra's General Licence puts in place within this buffer zone are intended to generally manage this risk. - 5.5.4 The assessment of an individual gamebird licence application will be similar to any consideration of any other licence or SSSI notice (noting that there are additional licensing tests to be carried out as part of the assessment).
 The determination process must consider the likely ecological effects of the proposal on the designated features of adjacent sites.
-Depending on what is proposed to take place within this zone, factors informing the decision may include the following; - the location of release pens, game cover and feeding stations and their proximity relative to the site and its features - the orientation of entrance/exit points in the pens - the numbers of birds to be released and pen densities,
+Depending on what is proposed to take place within this zone, factors informing the decision may include the following; - the location of release pens, game cover and feeding stations and their proximity relative to the site and its features - The species of gamebird(s) being released and their ecology/habitat preferences - the numbers of birds to be released, their proposed release dates and pen densities,